-It is an effective contraceptive option to prevent pregnancy and ovulation in females.
-It is also called a birth control device that has a T shape structure.
-Gynaecologist puts this small plastic device into your uterus through vagina.
+Intrauterine device placement is an effective contraceptive option to prevent pregnancy and ovulation in females.
+It is also called a birth control device that has a T-shaped structure.
+A gynaecologist puts this small plastic device into your uterus through the vagina.
 It helps to prevent pregnancy for a long duration until you desire to become pregnant.
-Here are all details regarding IUD, its types, benefits, insertion procedure and risks.

 Types of Intrauterine Device

-- It is levonorgestrel IUD which may have long-term and short-term forms to prevent pregnancy.
-After putting it into the uterus releases female hormone that thickens the line of the uterus and prevents sperm from reaching the fertilized eggs.
+- Hormonal: It is a levonorgestrel IUD, which may have long-term and short-term forms to prevent pregnancy.
+After putting it into the uterus releases female hormone that thickens the lining of the uterus and prevents sperm from reaching the fertilized eggs.

-- It is also called copper IUD which is a thin wire of copper that wraps the T shaped device.
+- Nonhormonal: It is also called copper IUD, which is a thin wire of copper that wraps the T-shaped device.
 It releases the copper in the uterus slowly to prevent pregnancy.
-It is a cost effective option for females and can be used for up to 10 years.
-It may be an alternative option of hormonal IUD.
+It is a cost-effective option for females and can be used for up to 10 years.
+It may be an alternative option to hormonal IUD.

-- It can be easily removed if you planned to get pregnant
+- It can be easily removed if you plan to get pregnant.

-- Pregnancy can delay and avoid for many years
+- Pregnancy can be delayed for many years.

 Procedure of Intrauterine Device Placement

+The copper and hormonal IUDs work the same in preventing pregnancy.
+It is because the release of hormones inhibits sperm from reaching the uterus.
 Its usage is advised by your doctor depending on the individual’s age and medical condition.
-There are many branded devices which are based on their time duration.
-Its procedure is performed in such a way:-
+Many branded devices are based on their time duration.
+Its procedure is performed in such a way:

 Before the IUD Placement

-If you want to opt for IUD then a doctor will run a pregnancy test, sexually transmitted infection and physical examination which is along with counselling.
-Pain relieving medicine is given to an individual to reduce discomfort during the procedure.
+If you want to opt for an IUD, then a doctor will run a pregnancy test, sexually transmitted infection and physical examination, which is along with counselling.
+Pain-relieving medicine is given to an individual to reduce discomfort during the procedure.

 Insertion of the IUD